 The triumphant winner of the 2015 International Tchaikovsky Competition, Dmitry Masleev has spent the last three seasons making high-profiles appearances in Europe, Asia, North and South Americas.
 The worldwide demand for his artistry has confirmed his status as a “future great pianist” (La Croix) of “virtuoso brilliance” (The Financial Times) and “musicality of metaphysical proportions” (Neue Musikzeitung).

 Mr. Masleev begins his new season with recitals at the Lucerne Festival and the Elbphilharmonie, as well as with a Vienna debut at the Konzerthaus, playing the Shostakovich Piano Concerto No. 1.
-The highlights also include a special streamed concert from the Liszt Academy in Budapest, celebrating the 50th anniversary of the GyőrPhilharmonic Orchestra, and an Asian tour with the Orchestre National de Lyon and Maestro Tan Dun, the Grammy and Academy-Award winning composer and conductor.
+The highlights also include a special streamed concert from the Liszt Academy in Budapest, celebrating the 50th anniversary of the GyőrPhilharmonic Orchestra, a tour of Spain with The Cadaqués Orchestra and David Robertson, and an Asian tour with the Orchestre National de Lyon and Maestro Tan Dun, the Grammy and Academy-Award winning composer and conductor.

 Dmitry Masleev’s debut album featuring works of Scarlatti, Prokofiev and Shostakovich, was released worldwide at the end of last year on Russia’s legendary label Melodiya.
 It made the Spotify Top Classical 2017 charts and received the prestigious German Critics’ Prize (Preis der Deutschen Schallplattenkritik) in the solo piano category, where it was nominated alongside Krystian Zimerman’s Schubert album (DG).
 “One can only revel in the poetic spontaneity ofthis Scarlatti recording, not least because of the brilliance, precision and ease of Masleev's playing [...]
 The recording manifests what Prokofiev himself defined as his main principles: clarity in the expression of ideas, concision, avoidance of anything superfluous in the interpretation.
 On his debut CD, Masleev establishes a physically perceptible connection between Scarlatti and Prokofiev over the centuries” (Westdeutsche Rundfunk).
 Within thefirst six months of the release, Mr. Masleev’s own arrangement of Shostakovich’s Elegy fromthe Ballet Suite No. 3 has been downloaded on iTunes over 43,000 times.
 In acknowledgement of these achievements, ARTE’s primetime TV show Stars von Morgen, hosted by Rolando Villazon, featured Dmitry Masleev as the pianist to watch.